CDT Day 101: Sawatch Range to Mount Arps – Tooty Frooty Camp to Rollercoaster Railroad Camp

 Best day on the CDT yet?
 Eh, who knows, who cares?
 Today began with some dubious looking weather, but that didn’t scare us off and we had a fantastic day of strong hiking over endless passes along an endless ridge through the Collegiate Range.
 SpiceRack claimed that it was like a condensed version of the Sierra.
 All the cool stuff near the tops of passes without the miles of valley walking in between.
 Never a dull moment when the walking is this good.

 At a highway crossing I joked with Crunch while throwing on layers about hitching into Buena Vista to wait out the weather.
 I’m not sure he was joking actually, but I definitely was.
 I had been looking forward to this section for many days now after looking at the map.
-Miles of ridges and peaks in that quality CT trail.
+Miles of ridges and peaks on that quality Colorado Trail tread.

 The local snow situation got worse as I climbed up to the immediate high point.
 It wasn’t sticking, but the flakes were coming down and blowing sideways.
 I was relieved to see the others following, and soon the rollercoaster ride had commenced.
 Views along the ridge were intimidating, but the trail delivered us safely down then up and over a pass to the eastern and sheltered side of the mountains.
 I was sweating in my wind pants and rain jacket.

 The wind hounded us up and over, then down steeply to an old railroad grade that we hit by the light of our headlamps.
 The wide trail sped us gently back into the trees.
 We had to watch out for frozen streams across the trail, but it was an easy finish to the day.
-Though the going was easy, eventually it was time to stop.
 With no obvious campsites in view or hope of finding one based on the topo map, we set up in a line, right on trail.
 Spice and I are cowboying, the others tented.
 The wind still rushes over us in occasional gusts, forcing me to ask if I’ve ever felt a breeze inside my sleeping bag before.
 But I have layers and will sleep warm.
 Today really was a tough section of trail, but I had a blast the entire time.
-I think this stretch solidifies the section of trail south of Copper Mountain as my favorite so far.
+I think this stretch solidifies the portion of trail south of Copper Mountain as my favorite so far.
 Just amazing stuff.
 Mountains, aspen, friends.
 The best.